10 Minute Italian Chicken Bites

 Ingredients

-- 1 pound boneless skinless chicken breast (or boneless skinless chicken thighs) - $6.99
+- 1 pound boneless skinless chicken breast (or boneless skinless chicken thighs or chicken tenders)

 Instructions

-- In a large bowl, combine the Italian seasoning, lemon juice, olive oil, garlic powder and salt.
+- In a large bowl, combine 1 tablespoon Italian seasoning, juice from 1 lemon, 1 tablespoon olive oil, and one teaspoon each garlic powder and salt.
 Stir well.

 - Stir the chicken well, making sure it's coated on all sides.